jupiter62726-lgtm/Part-2/README.md

         AlertDialog.Builder builder = new AlertDialog.Builder(this);
         builder.setTitle("📥 Install DEX/JAR Mod");
         builder.setMessage("Install '" + filename + "' as a DEX/JAR mod?\n\n" +
-                          "This mod will be loaded directly by ModLoader.");
+                          "This mod will be loaded directly by TerrariaLoader.");

         builder.setPositiveButton("Install", (dialog, which) -> {
             boolean success = ModInstaller.installMod(this, uri, filename);